 No-code tools bring the edge here as well, as they offer:

 - Agility and ability to iterate and optimize quickly

 - Security tasks are simplified and are in part offloaded to the vendor

 Integrating core technologies

-Final great use-case for no-code tools is integration.
+The final great use-case for no-code tools is integration.
 Integrating multiple mission-critical systems that run your business into one unified workflow can bring spectacular ROI to digital transformation initiatives.

-For example, by combining your ERP, CRM claims adjustment and customer portal into a single automated workflow you can eliminate delays, errors and significantly cut costs through the entire customer journey.
+For example, by combining your ERP, CRM claims adjustment, and customer portal into a single automated workflow, you can eliminate delays, errors and significantly cut costs through the entire customer journey.